chandraharsha111/hugocontentdraft/content/posts/Exploring-AI-and-LLMs.md

 Transformers are the foundation of modern LLMs, introduced in the seminal paper [Attention is All You Need (2017)](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).
 They revolutionized natural language processing by replacing sequential processing (like in older models such as Recurrent Neural Networks (RNNs) or Long Short-Term Memory networks (LSTMs)) with **parallel processing**, leveraging **attention mechanisms** to model relationships between words, no matter how far apart they are in a sentence.
 This section expands on concepts from ["How Transformers Architecture Works"](https://blog.bytebytego.com/i/163736711/how-transformers-architecture-works) to provide a deeper understanding.

 **Core Structure and Workflow:**
 Transformers consist of an *Encoder* and a *Decoder*, each made up of multiple layers.
 The encoder processes the input sequence, while the decoder generates the output sequence.
 In many LLMs, especially *autoregressive models* like GPT, often only the decoder part is used for tasks like text generation.
+These LLM's processes information in a structured order, drawing on multiple sources to improve its responses.
+Each step below is enhanced with concepts from [How LLMs see the world](https://blog.bytebytego.com/p/how-llms-see-the-world?utm_source=publication-search), including in-depth details on tokens, embedding, positioning, and transformer mechanics.

 - **Token embeddings**: Each input *token* (word or subword) is converted into a high-dimensional vector (e.g., 512 or 768 dimensions) that captures its semantic meaning.
 Think of this as translating words into a "language" of numbers that a computer can understand.
 - **Positional encoding**: Since transformers process all tokens simultaneously (not sequentially), they add *positional information* to embeddings to indicate the order of words in a sentence.
 This can be a fixed sinusoidal function or learned during training, ensuring the model knows "where" each token is in the sequence.